kornkritpawit/Covid19AroundTheWorld/README.md

 ![Asia](https://icon-library.com/images/asia-icon/asia-icon-4.jpg)

-Our group will analyze the covid19 situation in the country in Asia.
-The first source will provide the covid19 cases in each country in Asia including the new covid19 case, the new death case and the recovered cases.
-The second source will provide the total population.
-The third source will provide all the information of flights that take place in each country.
-The last source will provide the currency rate in each country.
+Our group will analyze the covid19 situation in the country around the world.
+- The first source will provide the covid-19 cases in each country around the world including the new covid-19 case, the new death case and the recovered cases.
+- The second source will provide the total population.
+- The third source will provide all the information of flights that take place in each country.
+- The last source will provide the currency rate in each country and compare covid-19 situation with the currency rate.

 ## Requirement
 Python version 3.6 or greater is required.